DeltaFlow: An Efficient Multi-frame Scene Flow Estimation Method: Results and Discussion

 \subsection{State-of-the-art Comparison}

 The Argoverse leaderboard test set results are summarized in \Cref{tab:big_av2}.
 The proposed \(\Delta\)Flow achieves the best mean EPE and dynamic bucket-normalized EPE scores among all methods, demonstrating both high accuracy and efficiency.
 It reduces mean dynamic bucket-normalized EPE by 13\% compared to the second-best method, EulerFlow, and by 22\% compared to Flow4D, while running twice as fast as Flow4D and thousands of times faster than EulerFlow.
 Even with two frames, $\Delta$Flow outperforms all methods using the same setting, indicating that the \(\Delta\) scheme effectively encodes motion differences between frames without subtracting out the important information.

-These findings are further reinforced by results on the Waymo dataset shown in~\Cref{tab:waymo}, where \(\Delta\)Flow achieves the lowest mean and dynamic EPE, outperforming the second-best model Flow4D by 19\% and 16\% respectively, while being 45\% faster.
+This state-of-the-art performance is consistently validated on other large-scale datasets.
+On the Waymo dataset (shown in~\Cref{tab:waymo}), \(\Delta\)Flow again achieves the lowest mean EPE, outperforming the next-best model Flow4D by 19\% while being 45\% faster.
+On the nuScenes validation set (shown in~\Cref{tab:big_nus}), \(\Delta\)Flow establishes a new benchmark by a significant margin, reducing the mean EPE by 39\% compared to Flow4D.
+This consistently leading performance across datasets with different LiDAR configurations highlights the robustness and generalization capability of our approach.